marekvospel/blog/src/routes/posts/web-basics/+page.md

 when we need to do a small change, so the web protocols are versioned.
 Today you're mostly going to see HTTP 2, (`HTTP/2`) but `HTTP/3` also started appearing.

-Second trough fourth line are so-called Headers, they give the web-server additional information about the header, for example thanks to the Host header the web server can serve multiple pages and determine which should be sent based on this header.
+Second trough fourth line are so-called Headers, they give the web-server additional information about the request, for example thanks to the Host header the web server can serve multiple pages and determine which should be sent based on this header.
 Accept might be used to tell the server what sort of data we expect it to return, in .html file it could be `text/html`.
 In the `User-Agent` field the browser version is sent, for compatibility.